antonio-valdez-arce/mediator/src-jekyll/_posts/2014-11-28-my-lonely-island-playlist.markdown

 <h3>8.
 Como te extraño mi amor</h3>
 _by Leo Dan (performs: Café Tacvba)_

-Una more taste from Argentina, land of great music (beside Los Pericos), but this song version is being performed by Café Tacvba, another great mexican band.
+One more taste from Argentina, land of great music (beside Los Pericos), but this song version is being performed by Café Tacvba, another great mexican band.

 <h3>9.
 Strip my mind</h3>
 _by Red Hot Chilli Peppers_